Top 10 Investments with 10% Returns

 Ok, this one isn't really an “investment,” per se, but it deserves to be on this list.

 If you're carrying a balance on your credit card with a 21% APR, paying off that card is equivalent to earning a 21% rate of return.
-That's a guaranteed return.
+And that return is guaranteed.

-It always surprises me how many people want to start investing while having credit card debt.
+It always surprises me how many people start investing while still having credit card debt.
 Other than a 401(k) match, there is no higher guaranteed return on investment than paying off your high-interest loans.

-If you have any debt with an interest rate above 7–8%, I recommend paying that off before making any investments.
+If you have any debt with an interest rate above 7–8%, I would pay that off before making any investments.

 Why I'd choose it: If you have high-interest loans, paying those off is the highest guaranteed return on investment you could make.